learn-co-curriculum/dsc-multiple-linear-regression-in-statsmodels-v2-5/README.md

 ## Interpretation

-Just like for single multiple regression, the coefficients for the model should be interpreted as "how does Y change for each additional unit X"?
-However, do note that the since X was transformed, interpretation can sometimes require a little more attention.
-In fact, as the model is built on the transformed X, the actual relationship is "how does Y change for each additional unit X'", where X' is the (log- and min-max, standardized,...) transformed data matrix.
+Just like for single multiple regression, the coefficients for the model should be interpreted as "how does $y$ change for each additional unit $X$"?
+However, do note that since $X$ was transformed, the interpretation can sometimes require a little more attention.
+In fact, as the model is built on the transformed $X$, the actual relationship is "how does $y$ change for each additional unit $X'$", where $X'$ is the (log- and min-max, standardized,...) transformed data matrix.

-## Linear regression using scikit learn
+## Linear regression using scikit-learn

 You can also repeat this process using scikit-learn.
 The code to do this can be found below.
 The scikit-learn package is known for its machine learning functionalities and generally very popular when it comes to building a clear data science workflow.
-It is also commonly used by Data Scientists for regression.
+It is also commonly used by data scientists for regression.
 The disadvantage of scikit-learn compared to statsmodels is that it doesn't have some statistical metrics like the p-values of the parameter estimates readily available.
-For a more ad-hoc comparison of scikit-learn and statsmodels, you can read this blogpost: https://blog.thedataincubator.com/2017/11/scikit-learn-vs-statsmodels/.
+For a more *ad-hoc* comparison of scikit-learn and statsmodels, you can read this blogpost: https://blog.thedataincubator.com/2017/11/scikit-learn-vs-statsmodels/.

 ```python